kristopolous/jsrand/README.md

     _rand.set(count, min, max)

 # Algorithm
+MT and PRNG are offered.
+The MT algorithm is MT19937 over a 32 bit space while the PRNG is explained below:

 The current "PRNG" algorithm is the common iterative of the form (variables explained below)

     new iteration = ( (constant 1) * old iteration + (constant 2) ) modulus (constant 3)